Honoring the unforgivable - Local News 8

 “I with several others tried to stop the butchery and at one time had partially succeeded, but Gen. Forrest ordered them shot down like dogs. and the carnage continued.
 Finally our men became sick of blood and the firing ceased.”

-Status: A Memphis statue was removed, a park bearing his name was rechristened and his remains were later relocated, but a bust in the Tennessee Capitol still stands, as does a memorial tablet in Murfreesboro.
+Status: A Memphis statue was removed, a park bearing his name was rechristened and his remains will be relocated, but a bust in the Tennessee Capitol still stands, as does a memorial tablet in Murfreesboro.
 He is honored in numerous locations throughout the South, most notably in Tennessee, birthplace of both Forrest and the Klan.
 A 25-foot-high statue of Forrest sits on private land in Nashville.

 Source: Clark’s letter, via the Gilder Lehrman Institute